8 Best Breadmakers in Australia (2025)

 #2 - Plastic Casing

-The TODO BM1331 Bread maker's exterior is plastic, which appears fragile.
-Stainless steel is the preferable material for durability and sturdiness.
-Plastic, on the other hand, appears less sophisticated and strong.
+The TODO BM1331 Bread maker's exterior is made of plastic, which appears fragile.
+Stainless steel is preferred for durability and sturdiness, while plastic seems less sophisticated and strong.

 Overall Verdict

-Costing below $100, the TODO BM1331 gives you a good degree of value and compactness.
-It is a decent performer with 12 preset programs, a keep warm function, a 13-hour delay timer, an LCD display, and crust customisation.
+Costing below $100, the TODO BM1331 gives you good value and compactness.
+It performs well with 12 preset programs, a keep warm function, a 13-hour delay timer, an LCD, and crust customisation.
 We recommend it if you want a small bread maker for infrequent use.

 Check Price